GrowNYC

 GrowNYC is an environmental organization founded in 1970 and based in New York City, originally named the Council on the Environment of New York City (CENYC).
 GrowNYC is dedicated to the improvement New York City's quality of life through environmental programs, including Farmers' markets, community recycling, gardening, and environmental education.

 Food Access Programs

 Fresh Food Boxes

 GrowNYC offers fresh food boxes that New Yorkers can pick up to support local farmers and city food access programs.
 In order to promote access for all, patrons can pay for food boxes using SNAP/EBT benefits, and are generally offered at $1/pound for seasonal produce.

 Green Markets and Farmstands

-Throughout the city, GrowNYC has food markets that operate on different days, such as the market in Union Square on Thursday afternoons.
+Throughout the city, GrowNYC has food markets that operate on different days, such as the market in Union Square that operates on Monday, Wednesday, Friday and Saturday.
 These stands allow local farmers and food makers to sell their goods.
 New Yorkers can use SNAP/EBT benefits at these markets, and can find markets near them using GrowNYC's locator tool.